AureleToussaint/AureleToussaint/README.md

 ## I'm a Husband, Father, Researcher and Developper !

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything new and useful
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking for collaborations between ecology, sociology and computing sciences
-- 🥅 2020 Goals: Diversify my projects
+- 🥅 2021 Goals: Diversify my projects
 <br />